TassioCarmo/havard-cs50x-week3-algorithms/README.md

 <img src = "https://cs50.harvard.edu/x/2022/notes/3/lockers.png">

-## algorithms quality

-Better designed doesn't use up too much memory, and it isn't redundant

 ## Running time

+how long an algorithm takes to run given some size of input.

 ### BIg O

-“on the order of” something,  higher bound or in other words worst case scenario for the algorithms in relation to steps
+“on the order of” something, higher bound or worst case scenario for the algorithms in relation to steps it takes to do something

 <img src = "https://cs50.harvard.edu/x/2022/notes/3/time_to_solve_zoomed_out.png">